nitishmittal1990/ethika/wp-content/plugins/slide-anything/readme.txt

 = 2.3.13 =
 * Minor bug fix: PHP 'Undefined Index' warnings were sometimes displayed after upgrading to Slide Anything PRO (and the slider was created using the Slide Anything FREE plugin)

+= 2.3.14 =
+* YouTube popups now set the slide background to the YouTube thumbnail by default

 == Upgrade Notice ==

 = 1.0 =